 In some instances, workers in female dominated occupations have experienced undervaluation based on sex, perceptions and prejudices, which minimised their skills, responsibilities, conditions, experience and effort required by their work.

 By comparing the work and pay of female dominated occupations with male dominated comparator occupations, pay equity ensures that workers in female dominated occupations receive pay that properly recognises the value of the work that they do.

 In brief, pay equity is about correcting any undervaluation of female dominated workforces.

 Please refer to the Equal Pay Act 1972, as amended by the Equal Pay Amendment Act 2020 for the legislation.

-2. What is the PSA Public Service Specialist Customer Support Worker Pay Equity Claim?
+2. What is the PSA Public Service Specialist Customer Support Work Pay Equity Claim?

 On 31 October 2019 the Public Service Association Te Pūkenga Here Tikanga Mahi (PSA) raised a pay equity claim on behalf of PSA members who perform specific roles within ACC, Inland Revenue and MSD.
 These roles are performed predominately by women and may be undervalued due to sex.

-The 41 Chief Executives consider that working through this claim is a high priority for their agencies and their employees in these roles.
-Following the signing of the Bargaining Process Agreement, required under the Equal Pay Amendment Act the Chief Executives and the PSA seek to resolve the claim as efficiently and effectively as possible.
+The chief executives consider that working through this claim is a high priority for their agencies and their employees in these roles.
+Following the signing of the Bargaining Process Agreement, required under the Equal Pay Amendment Act 2020, the chief executives and the PSA seek to resolve the claim as efficiently and effectively as possible.
 The pay equity process will be worked through jointly by chief executive representatives and the PSA.